-His is not so much an obsession as it is an earnest love admiration for Vietnam and its people.
-In the season eight opener of Parts Unknown, Bourdain once again finds himself in Vietnam, this time in the capital of Hanoi.
-The day starts off with streetside bún ốc, and ends with the cheerful clinking of bia hơi.
-But the highlight of this episode is a guest appearance by US President Barack Obama.
+His was not so much an obsession as it was an earnest love admiration for Vietnam and its people.
+In the season eight opener of Parts Unknown, Bourdain once again found himself in Vietnam, this time in the capital of Hanoi.
+The day started off with streetside bún ốc, and ended with the cheerful clinking of bia hơi.
+But the highlight of this episode was a guest appearance by US President Barack Obama.

-President Obama and Bourdain break bread over a 70,000 VND assembly of bún chả, a Hanoian speciality.
-As Bourdain appraises the president’s chopstick techniques, the two bond over a shared love of the Southeast Asian region and the importance of cultural openness.
-Underscoring each episode is a story of tenderness and affection that is uncharacteristically Bourdain, yet understandable to those who have visited.
+President Obama and Bourdain sat down to a 70,000 VND table of bún chả, a Hanoian speciality.
+As Bourdain appraised the president’s chopstick techniques, the two bonded over a shared love of the Southeast Asian region and the importance of cultural openness.
+Underscoring each episode was a story of tenderness and affection that is uncharacteristically Bourdain, yet understandable to those who have visited.

 All the senses are engaged here.

 Bourdain always celebrated cuisines with strong identities that don’t rely on pomp to create a statement, which explains his particular reverence towards Vietnamese food.
-Vietnamese cuisine is so complete, providing a balanced, multisensory interplay of flavours, textures and aromas.
-It’s not modest fare under any circumstance, but Vietnamese food needs no extra frills to make an impact.
+Vietnamese cuisine is complete, providing a balanced, multisensory interplay of flavours, textures and aromas.
+Vietnamese food needs no extra frills to make an impact.

-The famed Lunch Lady (23 Hoang Sa Street, Phuong Da Kao, District 1, HCMC) is sequestered in an unassuming alleyway on the northern edge of District 1.
-Hoards of Vietnamese businessfolk and now, tourists, meet here around lunch time.
-Snag a table close to the mobile kitchen where Ms. Nguyen Thi Thanh hurriedly orchestrates the operation.
-Sitting at one of these tables affords the diner a theatrical performance complete with the sounds of cleavers pounding against wooden boards and men barking out orders, fanning worn out Vietnamese dong to relieve themselves of Ho Chi Minh’s oppressive heat.
+The famed Lunch Lady (23 Hoang Sa Street, Phuong Da Kao, District 1, HCMC) is situated in an unassuming alleyway on the northern edge of District 1.
+Hordes of Vietnamese businessfolk and now, tourists, meet here around lunch time.
+Snag a table close to the mobile kitchen where Ms. Nguyen Thi Thanh orchestrates the operation.
+These are seats to a theatrical performance complete with the sounds of cleavers pounding against wooden boards and men barking out orders.

-The lunch lady's Bún bò Huế (40,000 VND) is dark broth was was riddled with a generous amount of delectables such as fatty pig trotter, slices of beef brisket, and hefty log of cha lua, a type of Vietnamese sausage.
-Strong citrus notes come through from the broth long-simmered with stalks of lemongrass.
+The lunch lady's Bún bò Huế (40,000 VND) is dark broth riddled with a generous amount of fatty pig trotter, slices of beef brisket, and a hefty log of cha lua, a type of Vietnamese sausage.
+Strong citrus notes come through from a broth that's simmered with stalks of lemongrass.

-Bún chả is unrecognisable to outsiders; it is the food of the Vietnamese middle class.
-However, its smell -- the smell of grilled pork patties -- hangs in the air and wafts out of canteens similar to this one.
-Expect a large bowl of bún chả’s unique broth consisting of nước chấm and sugar and laced with vinegar, a smattering of patties and grilled pork swimming around in the bowl, plus a serving of bún, rice vermicelli, and a plate of fresh herbs.
+Bún chả is the food of the Vietnamese middle class.
+However, its smell -- the smell of grilled pork patties -- hangs in the air and wafts out of canteens all over Hanoi.
+Expect a large bowl of broth made with nước chấm, sugar, and vinegar, a smattering of patties and grilled pork swimming around in the bowl, plus a serving of bún rice vermicelli, and a plate of fresh herbs.